 That signature taste of iced tea comes from black tea.
 It is the preferred type of tea, and it doesn't need to be made specifically for iced tea.
 Most tea bags that are sold for iced tea (including Lipton) are orange pekoe tea.
 This is not a specific type of black tea but a grading system that indicates the quality of the tea leaves.

 You can brew iced tea with any tea.
 Assam, Ceylon, Nilgiri, and Darjeeling are black teas to consider.
-Early Grey is a bold black tea blend with a nice citrus flavor that's excellent when served cold.
+Earl Grey is a bold black tea blend with a nice citrus flavor that's excellent when served cold.
 Oolong iced tea has a natural sweetness, and green tea blends are a bit more mellow in flavor.
 Herbal and fruity tea blends can have bright tastes that are perfect for summer.

 Beyond type, it's also important to consider the quality of your tea.
 The least expensive tea bags are filled with the fannings and dust leftover from processing tea, which compromise the taste.
 For better-tasting iced tea, buy loose-leaf tea or high-quality bags of leaf tea.